Product Information Workflow: How to Streamline for E-commerce

 What is product information workflow?

-A typical workflow involves the following steps:
+A typical data workflow diagram involves the following steps:

-- Data creation: This involves sourcing and aggregating product details, such as descriptions, specifications, pricing, images, etc., from various internal and external sources.
+- Data creation: This involves sourcing and aggregating details, such as descriptions, specifications, pricing, images, etc., from various internal and external sources.

 - Data enrichment: Collected product data is cleansed, standardized, categorized, translated, and enhanced with additional attributes, tags, and metadata to meet business requirements.